loum/nparcel/doc/source/interfaces/loader.rst

 Loader Workflow
 ---------------

-The T1250 EDI loading facility is managed by the ``nploaderd`` daemon.
+The T1250 EDI loading facility is managed by the ``toploaderd`` daemon.
 It will source files from the inbound directories specified by :ref:`in <in>`.

 Enabling Comms